miree/gvi/README.md

  - examples/serv: Run an instance of the serv risc-v cpu.
  - examples/ibex: Run an instance of a more performant risc-v cpu.
  - examples/wr-cores: Run an instance of the WhiteRabbit core, [build instructions are here](examples/wr-cores/README.md)
+ - examples/vhdl_verilog_mixed: Demonstrate a fully mixed language design.
+VHDL implementation, Verilog implementation, and Verilog instantiating VHDL entity running together in the same testbench.
+This is possible because GHDL can convert VHDL code into Verilog code using its synthesis capabilities (only tested with GHDL version 4).

 # How it works